 Payment Controls – your questions answered

-How does the Payment Controls service help with fraud prevention?
+How does SWIFT Payment Controls help prevent fraud?

 What message types will be covered by Payment Controls?

 The Payment Controls service will initially focus on sent SWIFT MT payment messages.
 As SWIFT develops the service the message scope will be extended.

 Payment Controls is specifically addresses the needs of smaller institutions with limited resources and lower volumes of SWIFT messages.
 It is easy to implement, simple to use and affordable, so ideally suited to the needs of these smaller banks.
 The service comprises SWIFT Daily Validation Reports , which is already being used by customers to supplement their existing fraud controls.
 Payment Controls will be used by the compliance, operations and payment teams.